roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 42. Could you please explain the concept of device breakpoints in media queries?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>42.
+Could you please explain the concept of device breakpoints in media queries?</summary>
   <p>

 Media queries allow you to create responsive websites on all screen sizes from desktop to mobile.